jdank417/jdank417/README.md

 *“One machine can do the work of fifty ordinary men.
 No machine can do the work of one extraordinary man.”*

 *- Elbert Hubbard*

+*"Success is uncertain, but entertainment is guaranteed!"*

+*- Elon Musk*